 Tuesday, October 21, 2025

-The new, unified, and fully digitized Onassis Hospital marks a milestone in the evolution of healthcare in Greece — a hospital for all, dedicated to public, equal, and modern medical care.
+The inauguration of the new, unified, and fully digital Onassis Hospital marks a milestone moment in the history of healthcare in Greece.
+A hospital for all – offering public, equal, and modern medical care.

 Photo: Andreas Simopoulos